We love our school. -we love our football team more.

 I have been asked why I love advertising so much, and where this love was rooted.
 Well, I remember the moments exactly, actually.

-Fast forward to my sixteenth birthday.
+Fast forward to just before my 14th birthday.
 My mom, aunt and uncle took me to New York City.
-We did the whole “tourist” thing, and I feel like I saw everything.
-From our waitress in Planet Hollywood telling us a story about how this guy, who plays Opera man on SNL, won’t stop calling/bugging her roommate, FAO Schwartz, The Plaza, Central Park, getting my make-up done by a make-up artists of the stars (or so she claimed), and seeing a very nervous Steven Spielberg inside Saks Fifth Avenue (with a woman trying on shoes, who was NOT Kate Capshaw).
-And then: Times Square.
-At the time, Calvin Klein was making it’s mark, once again, with a scantily clad model.
-You might remember him:
+We did the whole “tourist” thing, and saw everything.
+From our waitress at Planet Hollywood telling us a story about how this guy who plays Opera man on SNL won’t stop calling/bugging her roommate, the famous FAO Schwartz Walking Piano still on display, the insane attention to detail inside the The Plaza hotel, the mystery of Central Park, getting my make-up done by the make-up artists of the stars (or so she claimed), and a very nervous Steven Spielberg inside Saks Fifth Avenue (with a woman trying on shoes, who was NOT Kate Capshaw).
+It was a trip rivaling Home Alone 2: Lost in New York.

 picture this, but like really really big. good vibrations.

-It was amazing and I was captivated by it all.
+It was amazing and I was captivated.

-When I was in college, one of my favorite classes talked about the history of advertising.
-It’s origin, the greats, the icons, the moment makers.
+Obviously, the class begun with the typical origin story, the greats, the icons, the moment makers.
 I loved every bit of it.
 I didn’t know what I loved most about it, so I made a point to have an internship in every angle of it.
 Television, radio, newspaper, media buying, creative, etc. I majored in it.
 I LOVED it.
 This will add a little more merit to the reference I made one post back, regarding me falling asleep in the front row of a lecture, by a major agency CEO.
 I tried writing a letter of apology, it was ignored.
 Life lesson?
-I have no idea, but it’s probably best not to have a narcolepsy phase.
+I have no idea, but it’s probably best not to have a narcolepsy phase in front of the CEO of the agency you recently applied to.

-Outcome: my resume was awesome upon graduation, and I had a broad knowledge of the ins and outs of the field, but I wasn’t necessarily amazing at any one aspect of it.
-Most people focus on a specific thing, well I wanted it all.
-I guess it doesn’t really work that way, unless you are a savant, but I have never stopped loving it.
+Outcome: despite that silly little sleepy moment, my resume was awesome upon graduation, and I had a broad knowledge of the ins and outs of the field.
+While most people focus on a specific thing- similar to a medical or legal profession- I wanted all of it.

 a personal favorite.

-When I lived in Chicago, one of the most memorable moments of that time was in an elevator.
-I was in a building in River North, heading to a top floor for a meeting.
-The elevator stopped on a floor.
-The door opened and I saw this:
+Years later when I lived in Chicago, one of the most memorable moments of that time was riding in an elevator in River North section of the city.
+I was heading to a top floor for a meeting when the elevator suddenly stopped on a different floor.

 don’t bunt. aim out of the ball park. aim for the company of immortals. -d.o.

-Tears started streaming down my face like a girl at a One Direction concert.
-It was not only bad timing, as I was on my way to a meeting, but it was unexpected.
-Quit crying like a baby, Katie!
-I had the same experience upon looking at the Leo Burnett building for the first time.
-I can honestly say that aside from the view in my apartment on Lake Shore Drive, the thing I loved most about Chicago was the cluster of amazing advertising icons who graced it’s streets throughout history.
+had the same experience upon looking at the Leo Burnett building for the first time.
+I can honestly say that aside from the view in my apartment on Lake Shore Drive, the thing I loved most about Chicago was the cluster of amazing advertising icons who walked it’s streets throughout history.

 As of today, I have been in the “marketing” field for over 15 years.
 Yes, I count the time spent in college because I was working my ass off!
 I still love it.
-It’s certainly changed, and I can’t say the greats of today have hit the mark with every ad, I can say that the people making it should know there is a girl in Maine always appreciating the people who founded it for us to love.
+It’s certainly changed, and I can’t say the greats of today have hit the mark with every ad, I can say that the people making it should know there is a girl in Maine alwaysappreciating the people who founded it for us to love.

 hanging in my office, right now.